Nadeem-Abdelkader/Firewall-CRUD/README.md

 ## Set Up and Run

-1. Download and install Python 3.10: <https://www.python.org/downloads/>
+1. Download and install Python 3.10 from <https://www.python.org/downloads/> and make sure to add Python to PATH if using Windows
 2. Clone or download the git repository [here](https://github.com/Nadeem-Abdelkader/Firewall-CRUD).
     ```sh